- Strategic Positioning

 Nashville full-service agency GS&F approached me to provide some special counsel on combining content updates and UX redesigns for their client LP Building Solutions.
 The brand itself was moving toward a stronger position of their residential building materials products and needed the website to reflect that.
 That shift included an approach that was as compelling to the homeowner customers as it had become to professional contractors.

-I worked with their Public Relations, UX/UI design, and Content teams to reimagine how the content could be experienced by their diverse users.
-This also included guidance on their social media marketing, primarily on Pinterest and YouTube.
+I worked with their Public Relations, UX/UI design, and Content teams to reimagine and redesign how the content could be experienced by their diverse users.
+We overhauled the UX design for the website and introduced a new information architecture and sitemap navigation.
+I addition I also updated their social media marketing approach, primarily on Pinterest and YouTube.

 Plenty of work goes into a project like this for such an established brand, but judging from the increases in user engagement, it was well worth it.

-This is just a sampling of the more than 200 clients I worked with over the years.
+This is just a small representation of the more than 200 clients I worked with over the years.
 For a bit more insight into the breadth and depth of my work check out my Web Strategy Consulting page.